 As mentioned, construction specifications are prepared before construction begins, in the design phase as part of the contract documents.
 Although their structure varies project-by-project, typically they reflect packages to be given to subcontractors from contractors.
 Specifically, this is extremely helpful in the tender process.

 Typically, specs are prepared by the architect or designers.
 Generally, architects will delegate them but oftentimes project engineers will be involved due to their breadth of technical knowledge.
-Sometimes, on large-scale projects, companies will even call for specialized and professional specification writers to ensure all details are covered.
+Sometimes, on large-scale projects, companies will even call for specialized and professional construction specification writers to ensure all details are covered.

 Although they are separate from design drawings themselves, specs should be complementary to these documents and prepared in tandem.
 So, if the design advances, so should the specifications, with more and more details being added as plans get more complex.

 If you’ve been around the construction industry for more than a minute, you know the more details, the better.
 The clearer a description is, the more likely it will be executed correctly.
-Specifications can be considered a lot of like data.
+Construction specifications can be considered a lot of like data.
 Without access to the right and an abundance of data, projects can easily fail.
 As construction projects become more complex and budgets become scrutinized, access to ample data is critical to making the right decisions when building.
-Most importantly, if specifications are done correctly, they reduce risk.
+Most importantly, if construction specifications are done correctly, they reduce risk.
 In construction, controlling risk is essential to managing end-to-end project lifecycle.

 Furthermore, specifications are particularly important during the tender process for pricing.
 With solid specs, the contractor should have no doubt about pricing during this process.